WHTaylor/LiveIngestTests/README.md

 # LiveIngestEndToEndTests

-Gosh what a mouthful of a name
+Gosh what a mouthful of a name.
+Design plan can be found [here](https://github.com/ral-facilities/isis-tasks/issues/22#issuecomment-885040628) (along with other parts of that thread).

 ## Usage